COMMITTEE ON OVERSIGHT AND GOVERNMENT REFORM

 COMMITTEE ON NATURAL RESOURCES

-The Natural Resources Committee has jurisdiction over many issues central to Wyoming and to the west.
+I have the honor of serving as Vice Chairman of the Natural Resources Committee, which has jurisdiction over many issues central to Wyoming and to the west.
 In particular, the Natural Resources Committee has oversight authority on Wyoming’s expansive government-owned land; mineral production; all matters regarding national parks, forests, monuments, wilderness, and wildlife refuges; and Native American affairs.
 For Wyoming, there is not another Committee in Congress more meaningful to Wyoming than the Natural Resources Committee.
 In essence, the Natural Resources Committee is Wyoming’s committee in the House.

 With authority over American energy production on federal lands – both on and offshore – this subcommittee concentrates on a true “all-of-the-above” energy plan by increasing domestic energy production, expanding American energy jobs and reducing America’s reliance on foreign energy.
 Wyoming is the number two energy producing state in the country, behind only Texas.

-The Subcommittee on Public Land and Environmental Regulation is responsible for the vast network of federally owned lands including national parks and US forests throughout the country.
-This subcommittee works toward striking a suitable balance for the multiple use, protection and enjoyment of federally owned land.
-This subcommittee is newly charged with oversight of the National Environmental Policy Act (NEPA).
-NEPA's affects on Wyoming's resource, agriculture, and recreation industries cannot be overstated.
+The Subcommittee on Public Land and Environmental Regulation is responsible for the vast network of federally owned lands including national parks and U.S. forests throughout the country.
+This subcommittee works toward striking a suitable balance for the multiple use, protection, and enjoyment of federally owned land.

-Handling issues ranging from irrigation projects to hydropower throughout the country and interstate water rights, the Water and Power subcommittee deals with the contentious battle over our nation’s water.
+Handling issues ranging from irrigation projects to hydropower throughout the country and interstate water rights, the Water, Power and Oceans subcommittee deals with the contentious battle over our nation’s water.
 The subcommittee has a commitment to clean emissions free hydroelectric power and is working towards more cost manageable, regulation-less water project developments.
 This subcommittee also has jurisdiction over water use from Wyoming’s seven river basins.
 As a headwaters state, water use and storage is critical to Wyoming’s livelihood.

 For more information: naturalresources.house.gov